cycttn/-.drag/README.md

 - drag::dragStart - when dragging starts
 - drag::dragEnd - when dragging has ended
 - drag::dragging - when dragging, provides the amount of drag in pixels (dx, dy).

+For example, [dx,dy] can be used to determine if overlap has occurred, or to implement scrollbars (determining how much scroll has occured).